-MEDA 190 S 6 credits Medical Assisting to Preceptorship REEL
+MEDA 190 S 6 credits Medical Assisting Preceptorship REEL

-Provides student the opportunity to apply learned skills and knowledge to a practical experience.
-Students are assigned to clinics and doctors' offices where they rotate to different tasks, building from the simpler to the more complex, under the supervision of a facility-appointed preceptor.
+Provides students the opportunity to apply learned skills and knowledge to a practical experience.
+Students are assigned to clinics and healthcare provider offices where they rotate to different tasks, building from the simpler to the more complex, under the supervision of a facility-appointed preceptor.

-Prerequisite: MEDA 145 and MEDA 165 with a grade of C or above Concurrent requirements: Enrollment in MEDA 195
+Prerequisite: Current enrollment in Medical Assisting Program, or Medical Assistant Program Director permission.
+MEDA 145 and MEDA 165; C or higher is required for the Medical Assisting Program.
+Concurrent requirements: Enrollment in MEDA 195.